intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 - **Back-end** - produces native "device" code in ahead-of-time compilation mode.

-### SYCL support in clang frontend
+### SYCL support in Clang front-end

-SYCL support in clang frontend can be split into the following components:
+SYCL support in Clang front-end can be split into the following components:

 - Device code outlining.
-Since SYCL is a single source programming model compiler should be able to separate device code from host code.
+This component is responsible for identifying and outlining "device code" in the single source.

-- Lowering of lambda function objects and named function objects ("SYCL kernel functions").
-To execute "SYCL kernel functions" on OpenCL devices some transformations are required.
+- SYCL kernel function object (functor or lambda) lowering.
+This component creates an OpenCL kernel function interface for SYCL kernels.

 - Device code diagnostics.
+This component enforces language restrictions on device code.

 - Integration header generation.
+This component emits information required for binding host and device parts of the SYCL code via OpenCL API.

 #### Device code outlining